machines-in-motion/minimal_examples_crocoddyl/README.md

 # minimal_examples_crocoddyl
-Demo scripts to quickly start with Crocoddyl
+Demo scripts to quickly get started with Crocoddyl and MPC

 # Dependencies